UnionOfRAD/manual/en/models/creating-data-sources.md

 After that, we'll check to make sure the resource we're attempting to read from is one we know about in our map, and bail out if not.
 In this case, our `Issues` model is bound to the `'issues'` resource, which happens automatically by naming convention.
 We then craft the URL to the GitHub API using the conditions from the `Query`.

 At this point, you've got a model that now returns array data that matches the JSON data returned from the GitHub API, but let's take this a bit further.
-We'll want to take advantage of Lithium's data objects: in this case, the `DocumentSet` and `Document` objects.
-Doing so allows your application or plugin to present an API that's consistent with Lithium's data APIs, and can be handled uniformly in controllers and templates.
+We'll want to take advantage of li3's data objects: in this case, the `DocumentSet` and `Document` objects.
+Doing so allows your application or plugin to present an API that's consistent with li3's data APIs, and can be handled uniformly in controllers and templates.

 We'll format the data for use in the model using two important data source methods: `item()` and `cast()`.
 The `item()` method is used to create data objects, and `cast()` is used by the data source to walk recursively through data structures and format them as you specify.

-Both methods use Lithium's dependency injection mechanism to know what classes to use.
+Both methods use li3's dependency injection mechanism to know what classes to use.
 As such, it's important to understand it at a basic level.
-Rather than a complex class structure of managers or containers, Lithium uses class properties to manage class dependencies.
-If you look at the `$_classes` property of a Lithium object, you'll see the types and fully namespaced class paths of each dependency.
+Rather than a complex class structure of managers or containers, li3 uses class properties to manage class dependencies.
+If you look at the `$_classes` property of a li3 object, you'll see the types and fully namespaced class paths of each dependency.
 In our case, we want to define what `item()` uses to create data objects.
 Let's add a `$_classes` definition to our data source:

 ```
 protected $_classes = array(